 Mr Melloan was winner of the Gerald Loeb award for distinguished business and financial journalism in 1982 and twice in the 1980s won the Daily Gleaner award of the Inter-American Press Association for his writings about the rising Soviet influence in Central America.
 In 2005, he received the Barbara Olson Award for excellence and independence in journalism from The American Spectator.

-Mr. Melloan is a member of the New York Council on Foreign Relations and the Dutch Treat Club.
-His home is in Westfield, N.J.
+Mr. Melloan lives in Westfield, N.J.
+He is a member of the Council on Foreign Relations and the Dutch Treat Club.